Localizing quantum fields with time-dependent potentials: Conclusion

 In future work, it would be interesting to study the structure of the entanglement between field modes under the effect of time-dependent potentials in more detail.
 We expect that the mixedness observed in the modes displayed in Fig.~\ref{fig:SymplecticEigenvalues} is mostly due to entanglement with field degrees of freedom outside of the region where the mode is supported.
 However, there may also be a non-trivial amount of internal entanglement among the modes within the same region of space where the cavity is being created.
 If this is true, then it would be possible to make an even better-informed choice of local modes via a local symplectic transformations that finds a new set of localized modes that are as uncorrelated as possible within the interior of the cavity for the specific potential that we are growing (along the lines of, e.g.,~\cite{kelly}).

 Our main tool in this work consisted of a stable and convergent numerical method for evolving a scalar quantum field's two-point function in $(1+1)$-dimensions, given arbitrary initial data for the two-point function and its time derivatives at some initial time.
 This method then allowed us to reliably obtain the energy density of the field in a subregion of space and the covariance matrix of selected modes of the field.
-The methods employed here can also be of much broader interest.
-Promising avenues for future research extending these results include the study of the dynamical Casimir effect~\cite{DynamicalCasimir1, DynamicalCasimir2, DynamicalCasimir2other, DynamicalCasimir3} with moving potentials instead of sharp reflecting mirrors.
-On another front, adapting the methods outlined in Section~\ref{sec:numerics} to higher dimensions in a memory-efficient way through the techniques in, e.g.,~\cite{Zenger1991,SparseGrids} and general static background metrics is currently in progress.
+It must be noted, however, that these methods can be useful in a much broader set of problems.
+Promising avenues for future research extending these results include the study of the dynamical Casimir effect~\cite{DynamicalCasimir1, DynamicalCasimir2, DynamicalCasimir2other, wilson2011, DynamicalCasimir3, Velasco2022, Jean2025} with moving potentials instead of sharp reflecting mirrors.
+On another front, an extension of the methods outlined in Sec.~\ref{sec:numerics} to higher dimensions and general static background metrics in a memory-efficient way (through the techniques in e.g.~\cite{Zenger1991,SparseGrids}) is currently in progress.
 In the long term, we hope that this can provide a framework to address more advanced problems in quantum field theory in curved spacetimes that are outside the realm of capabilities for currently known methods.